monitoree/monitoree/README.md

 Monitor EE
 ================================

 **MonitorEE is a lightweight framework for monitoring Java EE application and components.
 It provides a simple Java API for registration of different parts of the application and resources, which are used by the latter.
-In addition it exposes the entire information about one application over Java Management API, so monitoring of applications in operation becomes easy.**
+In addition it exposes the entire information about one application over Java Management eXtensions (JMX), so monitoring of applications in operation becomes easy.**

 **Core Features:**